-The Plan is responsible for providing basic and specialized behavioral health benefits and services to all members as provided in a medical practitioner's office.
+The Plan is responsible for providing basic and specialized behavioral health benefits and services to all members as provided in a medical practitioner provider's office.
 The Plan strongly supports the integration of both physical and behavioral health services through screening and strengthening prevention/early intervention at the PCP level of care.
 The Plan does not have a centralized triage and referral process; members accessing care with contracted providers do not require a referral from their PCP nor an assessment.
-The Plan will assist members with scheduling referred services with appropriate urgency to the applicable care setting and exchange appropriate information with those providers to ensure coordination and continuity of care.
+The Plan will assist members with locating a network behavioral health provider to scheduleing referred services with appropriate urgency to the applicable care setting and exchange appropriate information with those providers to ensure coordination and continuity of care.